-The Science Awards programme is a public and active reflection of the commitment by government and industry to improve the productivity, competitiveness and sustainability of portfolio industries and in fostering innovation.
+The Science Awards program is a public and active reflection of the commitment by government and industry to improve the productivity, competitiveness and sustainability of portfolio industries and in fostering innovation.

 Benefits to industry from these innovative research projects include improvements to productivity, sustainability and adaptability through the provision of science and innovation in research, development and extension.

-Benefits for early career researchers include financial support, career and skills development opportunities, opportunity to build strong networks across their industry, national and international exposure for their work including conference participation, publishing opportunities as well as the potential for career progression.
+Benefits for early career researchers can include financial support, skills development opportunities, opportunity to build strong networks across their industry, national and international exposure for their work including conference participation, publishing opportunities and career development.

-Monitoring and evaluation for this programme will be undertaken in the final year of the programme and with consideration of the objectives, the number of applications received for each round, the number of sponsors secured for each round, the timeliness of milestone reporting, the networking opportunities between applicants and sponsors and budget expenditure.
+Monitoring and evaluation for this program will be undertaken during the program and consider of the objectives, the number of applications received for each round, the number of sponsors secured for each round, the timeliness of milestone reporting, the networking opportunities between applicants and sponsors, and budget expenditure.

 A review will be undertaken at the end of each grant round in order to determine whether existing grants administration processes, practices and requirements remain applicable.

-The Science Awards programme is a competitive merit based process.
+The Science Awards program is a competitive merit based process.
 There are two components of the Awards:

 - Industry Awards and

 A successful applicant's research project will be funded to a maximum of $22,000 (GST inclusive).
 The research project is expected to commence and conclude within twelve (12) months of the execution of the grant agreement.
 Each applicant should be supported by their host organisation (their employer) as the host organisation will be the legal entity and will enter a grant agreement on behalf of the applicant.
-Applicants should be aware that if successful, the department will enter into a funding agreement with the grantee, on behalf of the applicant, as the grantee.
-A copy of the funding agreement can be found at www.agriculture.gov.au/scienceawards.
+Applicants should be aware that if successful, the department will enter into a grant agreement with the grantee, on behalf of the applicant.
+A copy of the grant agreement can be found at www.grants.gov.au.

-At the start of each programme round, the Minister for Agriculture will be invited to launch the Science Awards via a ministerial media release.
-At the launch, the department will publish the guidelines, application form and supplementary information on the department’s website.
-The department may promote each round of the programme through advertising in various public media, social media and email newsletters.
+At the start of each round, the Minister for Agriculture and Water Resources will be invited to launch the Science Awards.
+The department will then publish the guidelines and supplementary information on the GrantConnect website.
+The department may promote each round through advertising, social media and email newsletters.
 Applicants will be directed to the GrantConnect website for the application form, frequently asked questions and instructions.

-Once an application round closes, the department will review the received applications against the eligibility criteria.
-The department will then distribute eligible applications to the relevant sponsor-convened assessment panels for the Industry category awards.
+Once the round closes, the department will review the submitted applications against the eligibility criteria and then distribute eligible applications to the relevant sponsor-convened assessment panels for the industry category awards.

 The sponsors each convene an assessment panel to undertake the assessment process.
 The individual assessment panels will undertake a merit assessment of applications for their category award then provide recommendations to the department.
-The department will incorporate those recommendations into an Assessment Report provided to the Approver ie the Department of Agriculture’s Chief Scientist.
+The department will incorporate those recommendations into an Assessment Report provided to the Approver - the Department of Agriculture and Water Resources Chief Scientist.

-The department will notify successful applicants by phone call and confirmation letter prior to their details being published on the department’s website.
-Applicants will be conditionally offered an award (conditional on the execution of a funding deed between the department and the host organisation).
+The department will notify successful applicants by phone call and confirmation letter prior to their details being published on the GrantConnect website.
+Applicants will be conditionally offered a grant (conditional on entering a grant agreement between the department and the grantee).
 If applicants accept the conditional offer, the department will progress negotiations with the applicant’s employer.
-On execution of the grant agreement, the successful applicant will be recognised as the relevant Industry Award and/or Minister’s Award winner and project funding will be provided.
+On execution of the grant agreement, the successful applicant will be recognised as the relevant Industry Award winners and project funding will be provided.

-Only recipients of the industry category awards are eligible for the Minister’s Award.
-They will then be invited to apply for the Minister’s Award once they are offered (and accept) their Industry Award.
+These applicants will be invited to apply for the Minister’s Award once they are offered and accept their Industry Award.
 An application is optional and does not affect the status of the individual Industry Award.
 The Minister’s Award provides additional funding to extend the Industry Award project.
+Only recipients of the industry category awards are eligible for the Minister’s Award.

-Applications will be assessed by an assessment panel led by the department’s Chief Scientist.
-The panel will comprise three members recruited internal and external to the department and includes the Chief Scientist.
+Applications will be assessed by a panel led by the department’s Chief Scientist.
+The panel will comprise members recruited internal and external to the department and includes the Chief Scientist.
 The applications will be assessed against the same assessment criteria as the industry category awards and using the same scoring.
-The panel will provide an Assessment Report that includes its recommendations to the Minister for Agriculture.
-The Minister for Agriculture will approve the Minister’s Award.
+The panel will provide an Assessment Report that includes its recommendations to the Minister.
+The Minister or his delegate approves the Minister’s Award.
 The successful applicant or their host organisation will enter a grant agreement.

 Unsuccessful applicants will be advised of their application outcome and offered the opportunity for feedback once the assessment process has been finalised.